tkhumush/zaplan/README.md

 Version 0.5
 - [x] Allow for other nostr extensions to work. currently, only Alby is supported.
-- [ ] Ensure extensions work on browsers other than firefox
+- [ ] Ensure extensions work on browsers other than Firefox
 - [x] Pull profile data from kind 0 and update profile picture: This requires better event handling (retrieving more than 1 event, sorting events by date, and using the latest info for both profile and todo list JSON.
 - [x] Update the checkbox icon to use the app logo
-- [ ] We need to create a secondary icon (one for checked and unchecked)
+- [x] We need to create a secondary icon (one for checked and unchecked)
 - [ ] Better relay selection or keep for hardcoded for now?

 Version 0.6
-- [ ] Create a second page for public todo list items not only encyrpted, but this also means we need to add event verification.
+- [ ] Create a second page for public todo list items not only encrypted, but this also means we need to add event verification.
 - [ ] Add a search box to be able to search other npub todo lists
 ## Upgrade app for a more robust experience (Beta) - This stage requires serious help

 Version 0.7
-- [ ] Overhall the todo list experience completely, splitting todo list items to separate events, using tags to indicate if they are under todo, completed, or archived.
+- [ ] Overhall the todo list experience completely, splitting todo list items into separate events, using tags to indicate if they are under todo, completed, or archived.
 - [ ] Add a zap button to separate todo list items for public todo lists with sats count (The idea here is for developers to share planned features and let users zap to-do list items to indicate their priority and interest in features).
 - [ ] Create a nostr nip pull request for the new to-do list events + tags.
 - [ ] Allow users to select which relay they would like to publish their events.